lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Component**: `src/pages/compete/results/CompeteSyncRoundResultsPage.tsx`
 - **Behavior**: Inline round leaderboard rows now format net accuracy as a whole number followed by `%` (e.g., `65%`).
 This keeps the global leaderboard consistent with the rest of the compete UI, which already displays percentages, and avoids showing bare integers that looked like raw scores.

+- **Update (2025-10-24): Countdown-driven advance waits for lobby sync**
+  - When the round results countdown hits zero, we still emit the ready signal but do **not** navigate until the lobby reports every participant is ready.
+This preserves the manual ready button flow while preventing a single client from jumping ahead before other players’ countdowns finish.
+Fallback auto-advance only triggers when the ready payload fails to send (connection loss).

 - **Component**: `src/pages/RoundResultsPage.tsx`
 - **Behavior**: Solo mode’s round results Home button reuses the compete styling—`h-12 w-12` white circular button with subtle shadow—so both modes offer the same affordance.
 - **Result**: Returning to Home from round results looks and feels identical in solo and compete variants.